 Backing up email in Exchange Online

-You can obtain the most current information related to a service interrupting event by logging into the Service Health Dashboard.
-For more information, see View the status of your services.
+You can get the latest information related to a service interrupting event by logging into the Service Health Dashboard.
+For more information, see How to check Microsoft 365 service health.

-What happens if users accidently delete data from their mailboxes?
+What happens if users accidentally delete data from their mailboxes?

 How do users backup Outlook data?

-To learn how to restore deleted items in Outlook, see Recover deleted items in Outlook.
+To learn how to restore deleted items in Outlook, see Recover deleted items in Outlook for Windows.

-To learn how to restore deleted items in Outlook Web App, see Recover deleted items or email in Outlook Web App.
+To learn how to restore deleted items in Outlook on the web (formerly known as Outlook Web App), see Recover deleted items or email in Outlook on the web.

-For more info what to do when a user in your organization leaves, check out Offboard a user from Office 365.
+For more info what to do when a user in your organization leaves, check out Remove a former employee.
 This topic discusses the steps you should take and how to secure your data after an employee leaves your organization.